-Everything you need to know about other types of massage therapies
+Everything you need to know about other types of massage therapies available

-The different types of massage therapy you might never have heard of
+The different types of massage therapy you might never have heard of until now

-One such popular treatment is that of massage.
+massage.
 And although many may think it is a recent evolvement this couldn’t be any further from the truth.
 In fact, unbeknown to many people massage therapy has been around for hundreds if not thousands of years.
-In fact, the very first mentioning of the word massage relating to medicine was almost 4,000 years ago by the father of medicine himself Hippocrates, in which he famously wrote the words. ” The physician must be acquainted with many things, and assuredly rubbing”.
-Over the year’s massage therapy and techniques have developed from merely rubbing to involve a wider range of motions and movements.
-All form of hand movement during a massage usually fall into one or more of the following four categories;
+In fact, the very first mention of the word massage relating to medicine was almost 4,000 years ago by the father of medicine himself Hippocrates, in which he famously wrote the words. ” The physician must be acquainted with many things, and assuredly rubbing”.
+Over the year’s

-• Vibration: The vibration movements used help to create a small tremor deep within in the tissue itself and is often directed along nerve pathways by using your fingers or thumb, shaking on the other hand is similar however, it creates a more rhythmic pattern when applied.
+- Vibration: The vibration movements used help to create a small tremor deep within in the tissue itself and is often directed along nerve pathways by using your fingers or thumb, shaking on the other hand is similar however, it creates a more rhythmic pattern when applied.

-As the popularity of massage along with it has come the advances in techniques and hand movements more often to referred to as bodywork or more less commonly known as somatic therapy which actually refers to the various techniques used to the soft tissue and muscular structure.
+massage it has come the advances in techniques and hand movements more often to referred to as bodywork or less commonly known as somatic therapy which actually refers to the various techniques used to the soft tissue and muscular structure.

 These include applying pressure to the parts of the body such as holding, vibrating, friction rocking, and various other techniques as mentioned above in the four categories.
 All of the varying techniques are used to help benefits the different areas of the body such as the lymphatic system, blood circulation, nervous system and even the musculoskeletal system.
 This combined approach has been known to positively influence a patient’s overall health and wellbeing.